WAbreu738/WAbreu738/README.md

 </h1>

 I'm a passionate new programmer eager to learn and contribute to the world of software development.
-I have a growing interest in [your interests, e.g., web development, data science, AI, etc.] and I'm always looking for opportunities to expand my knowledge and skills.
+I have a growing interest in web development and AI and I'm always looking for opportunities to expand my knowledge and skills.

 - 🌱 Currently learning Python.
 - 👯 Looking to collaborate on: Open-source projects, hackathons, and coding challenges